datamesh-manager/datamesh-manager-ce/README.md

 # Data Mesh Manager (Community Edition)

-The [Data Mesh Manager](https://www.datamesh-manager.com) (Community Edition) is a free version of the Data Mesh Manager that you can host yourself.
+Data Mesh Manager (Community Edition) is a free version of the [Data Mesh Manager](https://www.datamesh-manager.com) that you can host yourself.

 ## Demo